openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
 The RP might be a Web site on a different machine and still use the same-device Self-Issued OP flow for authentication.
 * Cross-device Self-Issued OP model: Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.

-This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
-In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
+This section outlines how Self-Issued OP is used in the cross-device model, and its differences with the same-device model.
+In contrast to the same-device model, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
 The flow is therefore modified as follows:

 1. The RP prepares a Self-Issued OP request and renders it as a QR code.
 1. The user scans the QR code with her smartphone's camera app.
-1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone (based on the `openid:` custom scheme).
+1. The standard mechanisms for invoking the Self-Issued OP are used on the smartphone as defined in (#siop-invocation).
 1. The Self-Issued OP processes the authentication request.
-1. Upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.
+1. Upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP using a new `response_mode` defined in (#cross-device-siop-req).

 The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
 The Self-Issued OP sends this request directly to the RP's endpoint.

+The implementors must be aware that cross-device model is susceptible to new attacks.
+For example, an attacked may generate a request at a good RP and trick the victim to respond to that request, which would allow the attacker to log in at the good RP as a victim.
+See (#security-considerations).

 # Discovery and Registration